FirstNewtonLaw/RBXUWPCursorLock/README.md

 # RBXUWPCursorLock for [Microsoft Roblox](https://apps.microsoft.com/store/detail/roblox/9NBLGGGZM6WM)

-An application designed to keep your mouse cursor confined within the boundaries of the Roblox window.
+An application designed to keep your mouse cursor confined within the boundaries of the Microsoft Roblox window.
 This tool is perfect for ensuring a seamless gaming experience without accidental clicks outside the game window.

 ## Features

-- **Automatic Window Detection:** Automatically detects and locks the mouse within the Roblox window, even if you reopen or relaunch Microsoft Roblox.
+- **Automatic Window Detection:** Automatically detects and locks the mouse within the Microsoft Roblox window, even if you reopen or relaunch Microsoft Roblox.
 No need for manual adjustments!

 - **Customizable Keybinds:** Easily set custom keybinds to enable or disable mouse containment according to your preference.
 Personalize the controls to fit your unique gaming setup.